haakonst/ex_admin/README.md

 ### Changesets
 ExAdmin will use your schema's changesets.
-By default we call the `changeset` function on your schema, although you can configure the changeset we use for update and create seperately.
+By default we call the `changeset` function on your schema, although you can configure the changeset we use for update, create and read seperately.

 custom changeset:
 ```elixir